Key Points on Dealing with Dog Aggression:

 3. Protective Aggression: Dogs can become aggressive when they feel their family or pack members are threatened.

-4. Possessive Aggression: This happens when a dog becomes overly protective of their possessions, such as food, toys, or even their favorite spot.
+4. Possessive Aggression: Occurs when a dog becomes overly protective of its possessions, such as food, toys, or even its favorite spot.

 5. Redirected Aggression: In some cases, a dog may become aggressive toward someone or something else when they can’t address the real target of their frustration.

-6. Social Aggression: Dogs that haven’t been properly socialized may show aggression toward other dogs or people due to uncertainty about how to behave.
+6. Social Aggression: Dogs that haven’t been properly socialized may show aggression toward other dogs or people because they are uncertain about how to behave.

 Understanding Triggers and Body Language